- Digital health data & security

 Owners of telemedicine companies Advantage Choice Care and Tele Medicare were bribed by pharmacies, medical braid suppliers and patient recruiters to “order unnecessary braces for Medicare beneficiaries,” which resulted in a $56 million fraud scheme.

-Texas hospital paid $300 thousand of penalty for a typo in a dataset that should have been forwarded to Center for Medical & Medicaid Services, but haven’t been, which reduced Medicare payments.
+Texas hospital paid $300 thousand of penalty for a typo in a dataset that should have been forwarded to the Center for Medical & Medicaid Services, but haven’t been, which reduced Medicare payments.

 Digital health startups vs Coronavirus outbreak